Alimony, Spousal Support, Maintenance

 Unfortunately, alimony laws in the United States aren’t exactly clear.
 They provide you very little in the way of guidance and are changing all the time.

-Coming to an agreement on divorce maintenance with your soon to be ex-spouse requires more than just a passing conversation or a wild guess.
+Coming to an agreement on alimony with your soon to be ex-spouse requires more than just a passing conversation or a wild guess.

 The Difference Between Formulas and Guidelines

-If you’re a parent, you probably already know when it comes to child support in New Jersey and child support in Illinois, there is a mathematical formula used to come to a specific amount one party must pay to the other.
+If you’re a parent, you probably already know when it comes to child support, there is a mathematical formula that outputs a specific amount one party should pay to the other.

 It is based on a series of clearly defined inputs.

 You enter the data, you get the result.
-It’s as straightforward as that.
+It’s somewhat straightforward.

-regardless of the “alimony calculator” you may have found on the Internet.
+But there are very few formulas for calculating alimony, spousal support or maintenance - regardless of the “calculator” you may have found on the Internet.

 Throw in the heightened emotional state you and your spouse are in, the fact that you’re getting a divorce and are supposed to be severing your financial ties, and you can see why this is such a difficult conversation.